katepallewarprathmesh-sketch/AasthiChain/README.md

 Real platforms use SPV per property — tokens = beneficial interest in SPV that holds legal title.
 Not built for hackathon — documented as Phase-2 legal structure.

 ---

-**One auth for all + instant demo — Sign in top-right (Clerk) or use demo preset (originator1/registrar1/investor1/regulator1) for instant access, no verification needed — works LIVE https://aasthi-chain.vercel.app + local — Explore Properties → Buy Tokens via UPI → Own instantly**